Right to Prohibit Infringement

 In the case of multiple applicants, the first point is applied to the applicants in the order of appearance, then the second point to the applicants in the order of appearance (Article 7(2) of Regulation 1257/2012).

-Another way of looking at the matter is to consider that the Agreement on a Unified Patent Court is an integral part of the national law of each Member State.
+Another way of looking at the matter is to consider that the UPC Agreement is an integral part of the national law of each Member State.

-Thus, the provisions on the acts that may be prohibited are indeed those set out in the Agreement on a Unified Patent Court.
+Thus, the provisions on the acts that may be prohibited are indeed those set out in the UPC Agreement.

 Different rights between a national patent and a unitary patent?

-As we have seen previously, the rights conferred by a unitary patent are largely defined by the Agreement on a Unified Patent Court (i.e., acts of infringement, exceptions, etc.).
+As we have seen previously, the rights conferred by a unitary patent are largely defined by the Agreement on the UPC (i.e., acts of infringement, exceptions, etc.).

-However, Article 2 EPC and Article 64 EPC provide that a European patent (and thus a unitary patent) shall have the same effects and confer the same rights as a national patent on its proprietor.
+However, A2 EPC and A64 EPC provide that an EP patent (and thus a unitary patent) has the same effects and confers the same rights on its proprietor as a national patent.

-We are indeed referring to the same rights and effects … it does not say that they must be similar, at least as extensive, etc.: the same …
+We are indeed talking about the same rights and effects … it does not say that they must be similar, at least as extensive, etc.: the same …